Language is very important, and language can do harm. Here is one example to why:

 Here lies the biggest difference between transgender and intersex.
-It is a mountain of misinformation, we are up against, when it comes to saving bodies, and lives, so that we can simply be born with “NATURAL BODILY VARIATIONS” and co-exists our true gender in this world with the genitals and bodies we were born with.
+It is a mountain of misinformation, we are up against when it comes to saving bodies, and lives, so that we can simply be born with “NATURAL BODILY VARIATIONS” and co-exists our true gender in this world with the genitals and bodies we were born with.

 An intersex person can have any gender identity, and according to the social construct of gender, it is not always going to “agree” with our genitals.
 So this means the self-determination of our gender has to be our choice.
 This choice needs to be a fully informed choice and should be given to any child born intersex.
 An intersex person can have any gender identity: man/boy, woman/girl, both or neither.
 We will not always have a binary gender identity.
 Here are some examples of the different gender identities an intersex person can have: Gender Identity.

 Sad to say, these types of surgeries are also performed on infants and children, born intersex, and is often called “corrective surgery”.
 As you now understand, self-determination is a human right, to what surgery a person may or may not want.
 The United Nations says that cosmetic genital surgeries, and corrective surgeries, need to stop in non-consensual infants and children.